+Do you offer security services?
 In the Netherlands, private security officers must wear a uniform.
 The uniform must meet the requirements set by the Minister of Justice and Security.
-It must have the prescribed emblem (V-sign).
-Distinguishing marks and dark blue uniforms may not resemble police marks and uniforms.
+These include:

 Obtaining approval for your uniform

 Your uniform has to be approved before you can use it.
 To get approval, you have to submit colour photos in which the design of the uniform and the distinguishing marks are clearly visible.
 You should send these photos to the judiciary service Justis (Ministry of Justice and Security) on the following address:

 If you change the uniform, you must re-apply for permission.

 Exemption from the uniform requirement